Advocates for Wrongfully Convicted

 Stage 6:

 It is at this stage that we commit to a case.
 When that happens we then pursue all avenues of creating awareness of the inmates plight (wrongful conviction).
-It is at this stage that we start building a web site and blog for the inmate, try to obtain media exposure, set up a support group, develop a newsletter, have communication with the inmates appellate lawyer, and try to get the case in front of The Innocence Project and/or some other wrongfully convicted organization that may be helpful in overturning the inmates wrongful conviction.
+It is at this stage that we start building a web site and Facebook Page (blog and Twitter account also will be considered) for the inmate, try to obtain media exposure, set up a support group, develop a newsletter, have communication with the inmates appellate lawyer, and try to get the case in front of The Innocence Project and/or some other wrongfully convicted organization that may be helpful in overturning the inmates wrongful conviction.

 A4WC has very narrow criteria for the types of cases that we will consider reviewing.
 Therefore we are not able to help the majority of those who contact us.
 We have adopted these narrow criteria so that we may function in an efficient and productive manner.
 We regret that we cannot be all things to all people.
 Please review our stated criteria (which follows), our general procedures (see above), and how to contact us if you know someone who fits ALL of the listed criteria.